adi776borate/Human_Activity_Recognition/All_Solutions.md

 ### Decision Tree Notebook (located in the root folder)
 - **[DecisionTree.ipynb](Decision_Tree.ipynb)**: Implemented and analyzed a decision tree model from scratch, covering all four cases: i) discrete features, discrete output; ii) discrete features, real output; iii) real features, discrete output; iv) real features, real output.
-Additionally, used 5-fold cross-validation to find the optimal tree depth.

 ## How to Use